grimsteel/go-blog/posts/intro-to-go.md

 How does this code work?
 Let’s break it down:

-- It starts with an import statement: this imports the “fmt” package, which is effectively equivalent to “stdio” in C.
+- It starts with an import statement: this imports the “fmt” package[^learn], which is effectively equivalent to “stdio” in C.
 - It has a main function, which contains a print statement.

 Compare this to a Hello, world C program: